 By default, markers show where the 95th percentile lies.
 Use the dropdown to see other percentile markers.

-The Compare Tags table is similar to Correlations shown on the Explorer view.
-For the ingress operation being investigated, the table displays tags that are on spans associated with latency in the regression time range.
+The Compare Attributes table is similar to Correlations shown on the Explorer view.
+For the operation being investigated, the table displays attributes that are on spans associated with an increase in latency in the regression time range.

 Learn more about Correlations

 A standard method of identifying the root cause of a performance regression is to manually comb through traces and search for common system attributes associated with that regression.
-With Correlations, Lightstep helps you find attributes correlated with latency and errors automatically.
+With Correlations, Cloud Observability helps you find attributes correlated with latency and errors automatically.

-Lightstep Correlations search over all the span data in all traces that the current query participates in and finds patterns in that data for latency and error contribution, looking at service/operation pairs and tags.
-This analysis allows you to identify services, operations, and tags that are meaningfully associated with observed regressions.
+Correlations search over all the span data in all traces that the current query participates in and finds patterns in that data for latency and error contribution, looking at service/operation pairs and attributes.
+This analysis allows you to identify services, operations, and attributes that are meaningfully associated with observed regressions.
 By surfacing statistical relationships between these system attributes, you can quickly generate and validate hypotheses during a root cause investigation.
 You can learn more about correlations here

 By default, the table is sorted by duration change, from highest to lowest.
 You can change the sort by clicking on any column header.

-Hover over a correlation to see the latency of spans with that tag overlaid on the histogram (shaded a darker yellow).
-For example, in this histogram, the tag
+Hover over a correlation to see the latency of spans with that attribute in the regression on the histogram (shaded a darker yellow).
+For example, in this histogram, the attribute

-service.version:v1.14.569 appears on only the spans with higher latency in the regression and may be associated with the root cause of the latency.
+large_batch:true appears on only the spans with higher latency and only in the regression (there are no darker bars within the blue baseline period).
+This attribute is likely associated with the root cause of the latency increase.

-The Operation Diagram and Compare Operations table show the operations across the request path of traces in the regression.
-By default, the diagram shows all downstream operations from the original ingress operation and service.
+The Operation Diagram shows the operations across the request path of traces in the regression.
+By default, the diagram shows all downstream operations from the operation and service you’re investigating.
 Yellow halos denote average latency contribution.
-The ingress operation you’re currently investigating has a blue animated halo.
+The operation you’re currently investigating has a blue animated halo.

 The diagram edges represent relationships between spans and is dependent on the quality of your instrumentation.
 Missing spans may cause edges to appear when there is no parent-child relationship.
 The following can cause missing spans: